-Contribute to international pressure on the Philippine government to end extra-judicial killings, enforced disappearances and political persecution of human rights and trade union activists in the Philippines;
+Contribute to international pressure on the Philippine Government to end extra-judicial killings, enforced disappearances and political prosecution of human rights and trade union activists in the Philippines;

-Call on the Philippine government to support the request of the International Labour Organization Committee on Applications of Standards for a high-level mission investigating human rights violations;
+Call on the Philippine Government to support the request of the International Labour Organization Committee on Applications of Standards for a high level mission investigating the human rights violations;

-Call on the Canadian government to investigate how its relations with the Philippines contribute to the repression of workers.
+Call on the Canadian Government to investigate how their relations with the Philippines, contribute to the repression of workers.

-Recommend that CUPE locals contribute support for targeted labour activists in the Philippines;
+Recommend CUPE locals contribute support for targeted labour activists in the Philippines;

-Investigate actions to be taken to pressure the Philippine government.
+Investigate actions to be taken to pressure the Philippine Government.

-- Almost 1000 human rights and trade union activists have been victims of extra-judicial killings since 2001; - Over 200 human rights and trade union activists have been victims of enforced disappearances and political persecution; - The government of the Philippines has been deemed responsible for these crimes by organizations including the United Nations and Amnesty International; - In response to ILO Case no. 2528, the ILO Committee on Applications of Standards requested a high-level ILO mission to investigate the extra-judicial killings and enforced disappearances.
+- Almost 1000 human rights and trade union activists have been the victim of extra-judicial killings since 2001; - Over 200 human rights and trade union activists have been the victim of enforced disappearances and political prosecution; - The government of Philippines, has been deemed responsible for these crimes by organizations, including the United Nations and Amnesty International; - In response to ILO Case No. 2528 the ILO Committee on Applications of Standards requested a high level ILO mission to investigate the extra-judicial killings and enforced disappearances.